alanrsoares/zustand-immer-store/README.md

 # Zustand Immer Store

-A utility library to create type-safe redux-style stores with Zustand and Immer
+A ~268B library to create type-safe redux-style stores with Zustand and Immer

 # Installation